BrigtHaavardstun/XAI4H-Survey/README.md

 ## We would please want you to do one of the following survey.

 We want each participant to randomly select one of the three surveys.
-To do this we ask you to select the survey based on the clock.
+To do this we ask you to select the survey based on current time in hh:mm:ss.

 If your time shows xx:xx:00 - xx:xx:19 (the first 20 seconds of any minute) please do the following survey: